 DECIDE ON YOUR CAMPING WEATHER

 Tents are normally made to cater for 2- 4 seasons depending on what part of the continent one is on.
 3 season tent (spring, summer, and autumn) are the most used and they will typically have more mesh than fabric as compared to a 4 season tent that will have more solid fabric to accommodate the winter times.
 Whether it’s a 3 or 4 season tent, quality is the baseline.
 The wilderness can at times be harsh to an unprepared camper.
+According to Outdoor Fun Mag, it is good to purchase waterproof tents for a good camping experience.

 PAY ATTENTION TO PACKABILITY